ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ##### SSH keys
 {: #vpc-vcf-ordering-mgmt-ssh-keys}

 You can choose existing SSH keys from the list or create a new one by clicking the **Create SSH key** button.
-After creating it, refresh the list to see the new SSH key.
+After you create it, refresh the list to see the new SSH key.
 For more information about VCF backup, see [Backup and restore of VMware Cloud Foundation](https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-5-2-and-earlier/4-5/administering/backup-and-restore-of-cloud-foundation-admin.html){: external}.

 ## Network interface
 {: #vpc-vcf-ordering-network}